Find answers to and guidance on our most frequently asked questions.

 Can we re-use the EThOS metadata for our own resource discovery service?

-Yes, the metadata is available for harvesting and re-use for not for profit purposes.
-You can harvest using the OAI-PMH protocol system; the base URL is http://simba.cs.uct.ac.za/~ethos/cgi-bin/OAI-XMLFile-2.21/XMLFile/ethos/oai.pl
+Yes, the metadata is available for re-use for not for profit purposes.
+You can harvest using the OAI-PMH protocol system; the base URL is http://simba.cs.uct.ac.za/~ethos/cgi-bin/OAI-XMLFile-2.21/XMLFile/ethos/oai.pl.
+A CSV file of the entire metadata set is also available to download under a CC-BY licence from the British Library Research Repository.

 Are there equivalent services in other countries?